mirrorgem/mirrorgem/README.md

 ꩜ i struggle with tone & will ask you to clarify - do not use tonetags on me w/o perms !!!!

+꩜ darkshippers blocked on sight why do you guys always come into spaces filled with minors? riddle me that

 ꩜ if you see me online im usually doing something else, whisper me ^3^

 ꩜ any terms are fine but i have a pref for fem & neu ones !!!